Lixkote/998Toolbox/README.md

-# 998tester
+# 998Toolbox
-An small tool for testing Microsoft's 998 modified image files.
+An small tool for testing (and in future, modifying) Microsoft's 998 modified image files.
 Can only preview already modified ribbon for now.

 # Projects used
  - [WindowsRibbon](https://github.com/harborsiem/WindowsRibbon) for rendering UiRibbonRes in forms app.